 June 7, 2019 by Staff Reporter

-More than 40 organisations from science, environmental protection, lobby control, food production and agriculture that have signed a joint letter calling for a halt to the approval processes for GMO applications currently in the pipeline.
+More than 40 organisations from science, environmental protection, lobby control, food production and agriculture have signed a joint letter calling for a halt to the approval processes for GMO applications currently in the pipeline.

 The joint letter highlights the likelihood that the outgoing EU Commission might approve around a dozen genetically engineered plants before handing over – and that this rush to approval carries unacceptable risks for citizens and the environment.